fghaas/pyconit2023/markdown/talk.md

 <!-- .slide: data-timing="15" -->
-Drop useless meetings.
 ### Let people think <!-- .element class="hidden" -->
+Get away from chat.

-Curb interruptions.
+Curb useless meetings.

 **Let people think.**

 <!-- Note -->
-So cut those standups.

-Default to something other than chat.
+So default to something other than chat.

+Cut those standups and other useless meetings.

 Let people think.

+And watch what happens.
+It won't be magic, it will humanity.
+Doing what we're good at.

+Thank you.